Skip to content

 # for every date in the data period, get the events and the intersection groups

-# for that date and calculate the time segments
+# for that date + get first event of each user for the following date, calculate the time segments

 for current_date in self.data_period_dates: